 Chicken is a regulated commodity in Canada using a system called supply management.
-Under this system, farmers only produce what the market needs and the farmer price is determined by a formula based on the farmers’ costs.
-What does this mean?
-You will always have a supply of fresh, local and affordable chicken at your neighbourhood grocery store or restaurant.
+Under this system, farmers produce only what the market needs and the farmer price is calculated using a formula based on the farmers’ costs.
+This means you will always have a supply of fresh, local, and affordable chicken at your neighbourhood grocery store or restaurant.

 Chicken has always been a nutritious choice for your family, but with the many advancements in chicken farming, chicken is even more nutritious than it was 20 years ago.
-When you eat chicken you are not only getting an excellent low-fat source of protein, niacin, magnesium, but you are also getting B6, riboflavin, thiamin and phosphorous.
+When you eat chicken, you are not only getting an excellent low-fat source of protein, niacin, and magnesium but you are also getting B6, riboflavin, thiamin, and phosphorous.

-Protein is one of the most important macronutrients for humans.
-It helps us build muscle, hair, skin and a lot of other important organs.
-A 100gram serving of chicken breast has 32 grams of protein!
+Protein is one the most important macronutrients for humans.
+It helps us build muscle, hair, skin, and a lot of other important organs.
+A 100-gram serving of chicken breast has 32 grams of protein!

-Niacin helps to regulated cholesterol; magnesium supports effective metabolic reactions and it is believed many Canadians are low in it.
-Chicken is high in both niacin and magnesium so eat up!
+Niacin helps to regulate cholesterol and magnesium supports effective metabolic reactions, which many Canadians are believed to be low in.
+Chicken is high in both niacin and magnesium, so eat up!